Fogarty was born in Hackney in the East End of London where he spent

 which was chosen as the most outstanding entry at their Brighton Festival

-His collection of stories and poems, The Greenhouse, is now
+His collection of stories, The Greenhouse, is now

 published (Oyster Press, April 2006), and two of his novels, The